neidiom/ansible_ssl_expiry_check/README.md

 This command assumes the hosts inventory file is in the current directory.

-# How to use roles from this repository in my repository
+# How to use roles from this repository in another repository?

-## As git submodule
+## As a git submodule

 Add this repo as a submodule to your own repository.